 Let’s face it, the truth is that most people start a business to make money.
+But the reality is to do this you need to have a strict budget and stick to it.
 This means that they intend to take the money that they have and try to grow it into an even larger sum.
 The previous sentence was written with “for profit” businesses in mind.

 Do you know what it feels like to have a big old dream and literally no money to finance it?